eth-cscs/firecrest/examples/jupyterhub/README.md

 ### Setting up the authorization

 A requirement for running JupyterHub with FirecRESTSpawner is to use an authenticator that prompts users for login and password in exchange for an access token.
-That token will then be passed to the spawner, allowing users to authenticate with FirecREST when submitting, stopping or polling for jobs.
+That token is then be passed to the spawner, allowing users to authenticate with FirecREST when submitting, stopping or polling for jobs.
 For this purpose, we will use an Authorization Code Flow client, which we need to create on the Keycloak web interface.

 Let's go to the [Clients page](http://localhost:8080/auth/admin/master/console/#/realms/kcrealm/clients) in Keycloak (username: admin, password: admin2) within the `kcrealm` realm.